BYODKM/Objective.css/README.md

 ## 0. What does "Object Oriented" mean?

 "Object Oriented" is one of most important concept in IT industry.
-Almost every major programming language including JavaScript supports object-oriented methodology.
+Almost every major programming language (including JavaScript) supports object-oriented methodology.
 They have "Type" and "Class" to separate from "Instance" which is the _object_ produced from a class.

 By separating instances from classes, you can keep your programs safe and functional in long term.
 You can fix a class, modify a instance, extends both in any way you want.

-These iconic features that they have are not seen in CSS.
+Those iconic features that they have are not seen in CSS since its beginning.
 Even after [Nicole Sullivan](https://twitter.com/stubbornella) introduced the [OOCSS](http://www.slideshare.net/stubbornella/object-oriented-css) in 2008.

-Until today.
+Until now.

 So, let's get started!